Jean-Eudes-le-retour/own-pendulum-benchmark/README.md

 [Click here](./generate) to create your own repository or do it manually by clicking on the green "Use this template" button.

-Then fill the "Repository name" field with a name for your controller.
+Fill the "Repository name" field with a name for your controller.
 Choose the visibility of your controller, keep it "Public" if you don't care about people looking at your controller code otherwise set it to "Private".
 Finally, click on the green "Create repository from template".

 ### Add the organizer as collaborator if you set your repository as private

-Go to your personal repository page (https://github.com/USERNAME/REPOSITORY_NAME).
+Go to your personal repository page (https://github.com/USERNAME/REPOSITORY_NAME) and go to the "Settings" tab.

-Next, go to the "Settings" tab and under "Access" click on the "Collaborators" section.
+Under "Access" click on the "Collaborators" section.
 You will then need to confirm the access by re-entering your GitHub password.

 When this is done you should see a "Manage access" box where you will see the current collaborators of the repo.
 Click on the "Add people" and search for "Jean-Eudes-le-retour".
 When you found the organizer, add them to the repository.

 ### Submit your entry by using posting an issue using the provided template